sarahkamal11/DNS-Client/README.md

 # DNS-Client
-A simple Python tool for performing DNS lookups (A, AAAA, CNAME) and displaying the results.
+A simple Python script for performing DNS lookups (A, AAAA, and CNAME) using Google's public DNS server (`8.8.8.8`).
+It prints out detailed header, question, and answer section information.

+Make sure you have **Python 3** installed.
+Install the required dependency: pip install dnspython

+Run the script from the terminal: python dnsclient.py <hostname> <query_type>

+Example:
+python dns_query.py google.com A